Giada De Laurentiis: Career

-In 2008, De Laurentiis and the Barilla Group, launched an Italian gourmet line under the Academia Barilla name—Barilla's first-ever gourmet celebrity product line.
+In 2008, De Laurentiis and the Barilla Group launched an Italian gourmet line under the Academia Barilla name—Barilla's first-ever gourmet celebrity product line.
 That same year, Giada at Home premiered, showing De Laurentiis in a kitchen preparing meals and parties for family and friends.
 The show is shot on a set that is very similar to her own home.
 She joined fellow chef Bobby Flay as a judge in season 7 of Food Network Star and took on a new role in season 8 as a team leader of five cooks competing against Bobby Flay's and Alton Brown's respective teams.

 In 2009, De Laurentiis became the voice of "Paulette", a character on the animated children's show Handy Manny.
 In early 2010, De Laurentiis came out with a line of kitchen supplies, exclusively for Target.
 That same year, CafeMom ranked her as #6 on their yearly "Sexiest Moms Alive" list.
 In June 2010, De Laurentiis became a regularly appearing mentor to the finalists on the popular Food Network competition show The Next Food Network Star.

 In July 2014, De Laurentiis opened her first restaurant, called GIADA, inside The Cromwell in Las Vegas, Nevada.
 The restaurant offers seating in the dining room, lounge, or outdoor patio with views of the Bellagio fountains and Caesars Palace.
 The GIADA menu includes Italian cuisine with Californian influences, including "lemon spaghetti, chicken cacciatore, marsala herb chicken meatballs, rosemary focaccia and lemon flatbread and vegetable Bolognese rigatoni".
 Family-style, vegan, and gluten-free options are also available, as well as an antipasto station.
 Restaurant guests can watch chefs prepare food from the open kitchen.

 In 2014, De Laurentiis voiced the character of Gelata in the U.S. version of the Tinker Bell special Pixie Hollow Bake Off.

+In 2017, she launched a new product, an e-commerce platform called Giadzy.com, which aims to showcase new recipes, provide travel and cooking tips, as well as sell high-quality products (mainly related to Italian/Italian-American cuisine).

 In 2018, De Laurentiis voiced herself in the movie Scooby-Doo! and the Gourmet Ghost.

 On June 26, 2020, De Laurentiis' Food Network series Giada Entertains won a Daytime Emmy Award as Outstanding Culinary Series.
 On July 26, 2020, De Laurentiis won the Daytime Emmy for Outstanding Culinary Host.

-On February 10, 2023, De Laurentiis has signed a multi-year deal to create and produce unscripted programming with Amazon Studios.
+On February 10, 2023, De Laurentiis signed a multi-year deal to create and produce unscripted programming with Amazon Studios.
 Later in February, De Laurentiis was named as the godmother for the Oceania Cruises' ship Vista, the first new ship from the cruise line in more than a decade.

 Products

 De Laurentiis had a range of products made exclusively for Target.
 In 2013, ceramic lasagna pans under the Giada De Laurentiis brand were recalled after they cracked and at least six people were injured.

 In 2022, Target only seems to carry her books, including a Target edition of Eat Better, Feel Better.